 When the solution process is complete, the optimal tour is drawn in the Plot view.

-When Geometric Duality is the selected algorithm, the Plot view displays the drawing of control zones and moats after the algorithm has terminated.
+When Bounds is the selected module, the Plot view displays the drawing of control zones and moats after the algorithm has terminated.
 Please try this with a small number of cities, say 35 or so, to get an understanding of the lower bound provided by linear programming.

 When TSP Art is the selected algorithm, the Plot view will initially display a set of points that will be used as cities in a TSP.
 In Grid mode, the points should appear quickly after loading an image.
 In Swarm or Lloyd's mode, the point-generation process will take a minute or two, and a % completion indicator is displayed at the bottom of the screen.